History of Indigenous Australians: Economy and environment

-1850s–1940s: Northern Expansion
+1850s–1940s: northern expansion

 By 1850, southern Australia had been settled by the new immigrants and their descendants, except for the Great Victoria Desert, Nullarbor Plain, Simpson Desert, and Channel Country.
 European explorers had started to venture into these areas, as well as the Top End and Cape York Peninsula.
 By 1862 they had crossed the continent and entered Kimberley and Pilbara, while consolidating colonial claims in the process.
 Indigenous reaction to them ranged from assistance to hostility.
 Any new lands were claimed, mapped and opened to pastoralists, with North Queensland settled in the 1860s, Central Australia and the Northern Territory in the 1870s, Kimberley in the 1880s, and the Wunaamin Miliwundi Ranges after 1900.
 This again led to violent confrontation with the Indigenous peoples.
 However, because of the dryness and remoteness of the new frontier, settlement and economic development were slower.
 The European population therefore remained small and consequently more fearful, with few police protecting the Indigenous population.
 It is estimated that in North Queensland 15 percent of the first wave of pastoralists were killed in Indigenous attacks, while 10 times more of the other side met the same fate.
 In the Gulf Country, over 400 violent Indigenous deaths were recorded 1872 to 1903.

-In the earlier settled southern parts of Australia, an estimated 20,000 Indigenous individuals (10 percent of the total at the beginning of colonization), remained by the 1920s, with half being of mixed ancestry.
+In the earlier settled southern parts of Australia, an estimated 20,000 Indigenous individuals (10 percent of the total at the beginning of colonisation), remained by the 1920s, with half being of mixed ancestry.
 There about 7000 in New South Wales, 5000 in southern Queensland, 2500 in south-west Western Australia, 1000 in southern South Australia, 500 in Victoria, and under 200 in Tasmania (mostly on Cape Barren Island).
 One fifth lived in reserves, while most of the rest were in camps around country towns, with small numbers owning farms or living in towns or capital cities.
 In the country as a whole, there were about 60,000 Indigenous people in 1930.

+Foreign pearlers moved into the Torres Strait Islands from 1868 bringing exotic diseases which halved the Indigenous population.
+In 1871, the London Missionary Society began operating in the islands and most Torres Strait Islanders converted to Christianity which they considered compatible with their beliefs.
+Queensland annexed the islands in 1879.

 The Defence Act of 1903 only allowed those of "European origin or descent" to enlist in military service.
 However, in 1914 around 800 Aboriginal people answered the call to arms to fight in World War I. As the war continued, these restrictions were relaxed as more recruits were needed.
 Many enlisted by claiming they were Māori or Indian.
 During World War II, after the threat of Japanese invasion of Australia, Indigenous enlistment was accepted.
 Up to 3000 individuals of mixed descent served in the military, including Reg Saunders, the first indigenous officer.
 The Torres Strait Light Infantry Battalion, Northern Territory Special Reconnaissance Unit, and the Snake Bay Patrol were also established.
 Another 3000 civilians worked in labour corps.